 When first signing up for Predicto, you might be overwhelmed with all the information you are suddenly exposed to.
 This is normal.
 You don't have to be a Deep Learning expert to use Predicto but it is important to know its building blocks.
 Going through this guide will help you understand how to use our platform the right way from Day One!

 It is important to know that everything you see in Predicto is auto-generated by Deep Learning models and algorithms.
 There is no human intervention besides the initial training and occasional re-training of our models.
 We offer a platform where you, the investor/trader, can explore our forecasts and decide which models to trust and when.
 We provide you with several tools to perform this exploration.
+As a reminder, please make sure you've read and understood our Disclaimer.

 As we go through this tutorial, we'll provide links to relevant Predicto sections where you can explore real life examples.